rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Deep-Linking.md

 For instance, it is possible to register an app to react to all links that start with "i5://".
 To ensure that the schema is unique, it is also possible to use reverse DNS notation, e.g. by writing "com.i5.Toolkit://".

-For more information on mobile deep links can be found [here](https://en.wikipedia.org/wiki/Mobile_deep_linking).
+More information on mobile deep links can be found [here](https://en.wikipedia.org/wiki/Mobile_deep_linking).

 ## Use Case